Building Management Systems

-Extron IP Link Pro control processors support popular BMS protocols, such as BACnet, KNX, and DALI in the form of device drivers, with no additional hardware or firmware needs.
+Extron IP Link Pro and IPCP Pro xi Series control processors support popular BMS protocols, such as BACnet, KNX, and DALI in the form of device drivers, with no additional hardware or firmware needs.
 These protocols allow for centralized monitoring and control of mechanical and electrical systems that include HVAC, lighting, power, and security.

 Click on a protocol below for its description and list of available Control System Drivers.